 The only negative point in low-speed manners is that the Hayabusa is geared a bit too high for me to do U-turns without feathering the clutch.
 This is a small niggle, and not one I really mind (in the scheme of things).

 5. Vertical Stacked Headlights

 Many older generation sportbikes have asymmetrical front horizontal lights.
 In fact, most of my bikes have had asymmetrical lights.

 There’s nothing wrong functionally with asymmetrical headlights.
 In fact, from a design perspective, BMW made somewhat of a brand out of it.

 But the main problem with asymmetrical horizontal lights is that it looks odd.
 People tend to tell me that I have a headlight out.
-Photos of asymmetrical horizontal lights at standstill with the lights on can look weird.
+Photos of asymmetrical horizontal lights at a standstill with the lights on can look weird.
 I have to turn the high beam on, just for the photo to look normal (and then one is still brighter than the other).

-Very few motorcycles have vertical stacked headlights.
+Very few motorcycles have vertically stacked headlights.
 It tends to be a feature of just Suzuki motorcycles (including other street and sport bikes) and a few oddball Ducatis (e.g. the Ducati 999 superbike).
 But I like it.